argonne-lcf/AR2023/_performancehighlights/nwchemex.md

 # Challenge

-The NWChemEX developers aim to restructure core functionality—including the elimination of longstanding bottlenecks associated with the generally successful NWChem code—concurrent with the production of sophisticated physics models intended to leverage the computing power promised by the exascale era.
+The NWChemEx developers aim to restructure core functionality—including the elimination of longstanding bottlenecks associated with the generally successful NWChem code—concurrent with the production of sophisticated physics models intended to leverage the computing power promised by the exascale era.
 As one component of this strategy, the developers have adopted the Aurora-supported DPC++ programming model as one of its development platforms.

 From a design point-of-view, the development team gives equal weight and consideration to physics models, architecture, and software structure, in order to fully harness large-scale HPC systems.
 To this end, NWChemEx incorporates numerous modern software-engineering techniques for C++, while GPU compatibility and support have been planned since the project’s initial stages, thereby orienting the code to the demands of exascale as matter of constitution.